Using reusable nappies will save you heaps of money and will massively reduce your little ones carbon footprint.

 Nick and I have six kids and have used washable nappies on all of them (saving over 39000 disposables from landfill).

 We have struggled with wrigglers, wondered at the different shapes of our babies and have sometimes been truly amazed at what we have found in a nappy!
-(Pebbles the day after a beach trip if you're interested)
+(Lots of sand the day after a beach trip if you're interested)

 Let's face it - washable nappies are not rocket science.
 You buy a nappy to contain the poo and absorb the wee.
 If it doesn't do either effectively it has failed as a nappy.
 Period.